cncf/tag-security/governance/github.md

 To maintain the 'main' branch in a feasible way the Pull Requests shall come from forked repositories from tag-security.
 After which an unique name should be assigned to identify what will be changed in the forked repository by utilizing branches.

 After an succesfull merge the branch will be deleted.
-Next contributions shall be in another fresh 'branch'.
+Next contributions shall be in another fresh branch.
-This way we keep the repository clean and allows a faster acceptance as it's clear what 'problems' are addressed.
+This way we keep the repository clean and allows a faster acceptance as it's clear what exactly is addressed.

 So on the repository cncf/tag-security there shall be only unmerged branches co-exist next to main.